 A long-term strategy is essential for value investing.
 Do not be wavered by short term factors like volatility or daily fluctuation of prices – a good company is a good company even on a bad day.
 Questions to ask when looking for high value stocks include: How is the cash flow, are they generating profits from their core business operations, and what is the potential for growth?

 Robinhood was the first brokerage site to NOT charge commissions when they opened in 2013.
-They just past 10,000,000 accounts and to celebrate they are offering up to $1,700 in free stock when you open a new account.
+In June, 2025 they reached 23,000,000 accounts and to celebrate they are offering up to $1,700 in free stock when you open a new account.

 Here's the details: You must click on a special promo link to open your new Robinhood account.
 Then when you fund your account with at least $10, you will receive one stock valued between $5 and $200.
 Then, you will get a link to share with your friends.
 Every time one of your friends opens an account, up to 5 a year, you will receive another free stock valued between $5 and $200.
 See details on this Robinhood free stock offer.